fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport performance in Pays de Gex (III).md

 	 188474 |      80 | 1-4-2017+185086 | 1493643011000 | 185086    |      104
 	 188466 |      39 | 1-4-2017+185015 | 1493642567000 | 185015    |       72

-Each entry represents a vehicle reaching a stop and it contains the *timestamp* when it happened, the number of *seconds* elapsed since the previous stop and the *route_id*, which points to the *TPGStopRoute* and provides information about the exact route the vehicle followed.
+Each entry represents a vehicle arriving to a stop and it contains the *timestamp* when it happened, the number of *seconds* elapsed since the previous stop and the *route_id*, which points to the *TPGStopRoute* and provides information about the exact route the vehicle followed.

 Thus, as one could have expected from the beginning, the gathered information associates the **same data to all segments between two stops**.
-With the TPG API it is as far as one can go because we don't know what happens when the vehicle is between two stops.
-We just know that it reaches a stop.
+Actually, the vehicle has a different speed on each segment (and even *along* the segment), but with the TPG API it is as far as one can go because it does not provide information between stops.

 I could have used this, the route between two stops, as the unit of the analysis.
 But I didn't because I have plans to add some private vehicle GPS tracks that could refine the data collected through the TPG API.

 Therefore, the unit of the analysis is the OSM segment.
-There will many segments where the data gathered is exactly the same but I ignored it, expecting one day to refine the data we get as input.
+There will be many segments where the data gathered is exactly the same but I ignored this fact, expecting one day to refine the data the system gathers.

 ## Data preparation